GAN-Based Multi-View Video Coding with Spatio-Temporal EPI Reconstruction: Proposed Multi-View Latent Code Learning

 \subsection{GAN-based EPI reconstruction}

 By using a compact representation of EPI features, we provide multi-view video at a lower bitrate.
-At the receiver side, we reconstruct the generated EPI $\hat X$ from $Z$, $\hat X=G(Z)$, where $G$ denotes the function of reconstruction inverse process.
+At the receiver side, we reconstruct the generated EPI $\hat X$ from $\hat{Z}$, $\hat X=G(\hat{Z})$, where $G$ denotes the function of reconstruction process.
 To ensure that the reconstructed EPI $\hat X$ is as close as possible to the original EPI $X$, we refer to the GAN framework to introduce the discrimination function $D$.
 Through the interaction between $D$ and $G$, the EPI generated by $G$ can increasingly approximate the original EPI $X$.
-As shown in Fig. \ref{TC6}, the EPI reconstruction is composed of three modules: reconstruction, discrimination, and interaction.
+As shown in Fig. \ref{TC6}, the EPI reconstruction is composed of two modules: reconstruction and discrimination, as well as an interaction mechanism.

-The reconstruction module uses a neural network with deconvolution as the generator.
-We consider the following two distributions: Joint probability density function in latent code extraction $p(Z,X) = p(X)p(Z|X)$; Joint probability density function in reconstruction $p(X,Z) = p(Z)p(X|Z)$.
-In these distributions, $p(X)$ is the prior probability function of the original EPI, and $p(Z)$ is the probability density function of the latent code.
-In the latent code extraction process, the encoder network $E$ maps the original EPI $X$ to the latent code $Z$: $Z=E(X)$, while in the reconstruction process, the generator network $G$ maps the samples of the prior $p(Z)$ to the input space $X = G(Z)$.
-To accurately reconstruct the EPI, it is necessary to make the conditional probability $p(X|Z)$ coincide with the prior probability $p(X)$ as much as possible.
+The reconstruction module uses a neural network with convolution as the generator.
+We consider the following two distributions: Joint probability density function in latent code extraction $p(Z,X) = p(X)p(Z|X)$; Joint probability density function in reconstruction $p(X,\hat{Z}) = p(\hat{Z})p(X|\hat{Z})$.
+In these distributions, $p(X)$ is the prior probability function of the original EPI, $p(Z)$ is the probability density function of the latent code and $p(\hat{Z})$ is the probability density function of the compressed latent code.
+In the latent code extraction \& compression process, the extraction network $E$ maps the original EPI $X$ to the latent code $Z$: $Z=E(X)$ and the compression network $C$ compresses $Z$ to $\hat{Z}$, while in the reconstruction process, the generator network $G$ maps the samples of the compressed prior $p(\hat{Z})$ to the input space $X = G(\hat{Z})$.
+To accurately reconstruct the EPI, it is necessary to make the conditional probability $p(X|\hat{Z})$ coincide with the prior probability $p(X)$ as much as possible.

 The discrimination module determines whether the input EPI is the original EPI by a classification network.
-To better discriminate whether the input image is the original EPI, the training goal is to make the value of $D(X,E(X))$ as large as possible and the value of $D(G(Z),Z)$ as small as possible.
+To better discriminate whether the input image is the original EPI, the training goal is to make the value of $D(X,E(X))$ as large as possible and the value of $D(G(\hat{Z}),Z)$ as small as possible.
 Unlike the GAN network which only discriminates the input image, our discriminator network needs to discriminate both the image and the latent code.